 - (1) a narrative that contextualizes the evidence in all three criteria for review.
-In the section on professional achievement, there should be a discussion of future plans for professional work; - (2) a current curriculum vitae; - (3) copies of all annual reports which discuss teaching, professional achievement and service; - (4) copies of the Review Committee's Associate Professor Review and Advisory Council response; - (5) relevant course syllabi, exams, and related materials; - (6) student course evaluations with summary sheets; - (7) course grade comparison sheets; - (8) summary grade reports (which may be obtained from the Dean's office) for all courses taught during the period of review. - (9) publications, manuscripts, and other evidence of scholarship and professional achievement. - (10) any other documentary evidence that might assist in an evaluation.
+In the section on professional achievement, there should be a discussion of future plans for professional work; - (2) a current curriculum vitae; - (3) copies of all annual reports which discuss teaching, professional achievement and service; - (4) copies of the Review Committee's Associate Professor Review and Advisory Council response; - (5) relevant course syllabi, exams, and related materials; - (6) student course evaluations with summary sheets; - (7) course grade comparison sheets; - (8) summary grade reports (which may be obtained from the Dean's office) for all courses taught during the period of review.

+(9) publications, manuscripts, and other evidence of scholarship and professional achievement.
+(10) any other documentary evidence that might assist in an evaluation.

-The candidate must provide a list of 20 students who have been enrolled in one or more of the faculty member's classes since promotion as Associate Professor electronically to the Dean's Office by April 30.
+The candidate must provide a list of 20 students who have been enrolled in one or more of the faculty member's classes, or for whom the faculty member served as a pre-major or major adviser since promotion as Associate Professor electronically to the Dean's Office by April 30.